andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-30-turning-pro.md

 _The professional takes two aspirin and keeps on truckin’._

-If you have a nagging doubt that you aren't yet following your true calling, then reading [this book](https://www.amazon.com/dp/1936891034/) may give you the nudge you need.
+If you have a nagging doubt that you aren't yet following your true calling, then reading [Turning Pro](https://www.amazon.com/dp/1936891034/) may give you the nudge you need.